xdNecron/vscode-jumper/README.md

 Jumper's one and only feature is its search prompt, which is by default mapped to `Shift``Space`.
 Any character can be inserted inside the prompt with the sole exception of `.` which Jumper reserves as its special character.

 > As of current version, Jumper will look for search results in text that was visible during search prompt initiation.

-By default, Jumper will jump to the first occurence of the given prompt.
+On submitting the search prompt, Jumper will move the cursor to beginning of the first occurence of the search prompt.

 If a number `n` preceded by `.` is provided at the end of the prompt, Jumper will jump to `n`-th occurence of the given prompt.
 In case `n` is larger than the number of occurences, Jumper will jump to the last occurence.
+The last occurence of the `.n` sequence is evaluated, allowing the user to adjust the target position quicker.
+In case of a "trailing dot" Jumper will jump to the first occurence of the prompt.

+Here are examples of three prompts and their evaluations:
+- `hello` and `hello.` will provide the same result;
+- `hello.3.5.6` will jump to 6th occurence of `hello`;
-Thus search prompt `hello.4` would jump the 4th occurence of the word hello in visible text.
+- `hello.5.2.` will jump to the first occurence of `hello`.

-> In case "multiple n's" are given (f.e. `hello.4.3.5`), the last number will be evaluated.

 ## Extension Settings

 The default keybind for `jumper.searchBuffer` can be changed in keybind settings.

-## Known Issues

-- In case of a trailing dot (f.e. `hello.4.3.`), none of the position delimeters will be evaluated.
-This is because of insufficent parsing.
-Scheduled to fix in next version.

 ## Release Notes